zchee/neovim-wiki/Plugin-UI-architecture.md

 It's possible to test the current API interactively using the python REPL and the [client library](https://github.com/neovim/python-client), but that isn't very useful for extending the editor.
-Normally a Neovim plugin will have the following pseudo code running:
+A typical Neovim plugin will have the following pseudo code running:

 ```